opendr-eu/opendr/docs/reference/installation.md

 ```
 Then, you are ready to use the toolkit!

+**NOTE:** `OPENDR_DEVICE` does not alter the inference/training device at *runtime*.
+It only affects the dependency installation.
+You can use OpenDR API to change the inference device.

 You can also verify the installation by using the supplied Python and C unit tests:
 ```bash
 make unittest